shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-1.md

 Here we are creating two text fields and a button.
 One text field accepts the number of tokens to transfer, and the other text field accepts the receiver's address.
 We also show the current balance of the account above the text field and a button to select the max amount of tokens available in the wallet.

-When the user clicks on the `Send` button, we call the `sendPayment` function from our context, which will send the token to the receiver's address and update the new balance of the current account in the UI.
+When the user clicks on the **Send** button, we call the `sendPayment` function from our context, which will send the token to the receiver's address and update the new balance of the current account in the UI.

-We are done with the UI part, and this is how the payment gateway looks like -
+We are finished with the UI now, and this is how the payment gateway should look:

 ![Payment gateway UI](../../../.gitbook/assets/peer-to-peer-payment-ui.png)